PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 "What's the company strategy and why?"

 You are looking for a simple answer - otherwise the company and the product will end up a bit of a mess.
+At PostHog, we define strategy as simply "Nail X", where X is the thing we need to nail.
+We're currently focused on [Nail Self Serve](/blog/changing-to-self-serve).

 "How do you and the other founders avoid falling out?"